K2-155d

 K2-155d is a potentially habitable Super-Earth exoplanet in the K2-155 system.
-It is the outermost of three known planets orbiting around the K-type star K2-155 in the constellation Taurus.
-It is one of 15 new exoplanets around red dwarf stars discovered by Japanese astronomer "Teruyuki Hirano" of the Tokyo Institute of Technology and his team.
+It is the outermost of three known planets orbiting around the K-type star K2-155 in the constellation Taurus, approximately 290 light years (90 parsecs) from Earth.
+It is one of 15 new exoplanets around red dwarf stars discovered by Japanese astronomer Teruyuki Hirano of the Tokyo Institute of Technology and his team.
 The team used data from NASA's Kepler Space Telescope during its extended K2 "Second Light" mission.
 K2-155d orbits near the so-called habitable zone of its system, and has the potential to host liquid water.

 Discovery and observations

 K2-155d is one of 15 exoplanets discovered by a team of Japanese astronomers led by Teruyuki Hirano at the Tokyo Institute of Technology.
 Its discovery is based on data from the K2 mission of NASA's Kepler spacecraft.
 The exoplanet has also been observed from ground-based telescopes including the Nordic Optical Telescope (NOT) in La Palma and the Subaru Telescope in Hawaii.
 Its characteristics were confirmed using speckle imaging and high-dispersion optical spectroscopy.
 The mass of K2-155d and the brightness of its host star may be measured by future observations from the W. M. Keck Observatory and the James Webb Space Telescope.
 The brightness of its host star makes K2-155d a good target for future studies using instruments such as the James Webb Space Telescope.